-My Great Island Curried Chicken Salad Plate has a definite tropical spring break vibe with a tumble of colorful mixed fruit anchored by a big scoop of curried chicken salad (made with coconut and macadamia nuts.) ย It’s paradise!
+My Curried Chicken Salad Plate has a definite tropical spring break vibe with a tumble of colorful mixed fruit anchored by a big scoop of curried chicken salad.
+This summer main course salad is paradise on a plate.

-A burst of spring weather inspired this light bright dinner.
-Serve this fruity main course salad with a glass of Pelegrino, a Long Island iced tea, or a nice Sauvignon Blanc.
+Serve this curried chicken salad with a glass of Pelegrino, a Long Island iced tea, or a nice Sauvignon Blanc.
 After you’ve finished snapping pics of it put away your phone and dig in, you won’t be disappointed.
 The beauty of the colors and textures translates directly to great flavors ~ it’s a wonderful meal.

 Main course Salad #1 ~ Salmon Cobb Salad